sapegin/vscode-mini-markdown/Readme.md

 Most Markdown extensions are bloated with commands and hotkeys I’d never need.
 In Mini Markdown I added only commands that I either use very often (like bold or italic), or can never remember the correct syntax (like tables).
 Other tools (like list autocomplete) make the writing comfortable.

+Overall, I try to match the UX of the [Bear app](https://bear.app), which has, in my opinion, one of the best Markdown editors.

 ## You may also like

 Check out my other Visual Studio Code extensions: